nengo/nengo-spa/docs/modules/nengo_spa.rst

 .. function:: nengo_spa.ifmax([name,] condition, actions)

-   Defines a potential aciton within an `ActionSelection` context.
+   Defines a potential action within an `ActionSelection` context.

    :param name: Name for the action.
 Can be omitted.
    :type name: str